naveenverse/naveenverse/README.md

 - 🖋️ I pen my thoughts on my [blog](http://naveenverse.medium.com)

-- 💬Always up for a chat about Drug research/AI in medicine/Cryptocurrencies
+- 💬Always up for a chat about AI in Medicine/Quantum Physics/Cryptocurrencies

 - 🍔 Want a break?
 Check out my website!